 NDX2 and PMC 25.23 speakers.

 I know and love the sound of the SN2 intimately.
-Having borrowed a SN3 for a home demo I could easily hear the difference in presentation.
+Having borrowed a SN3 for an extended home demo I could easily hear the difference in presentation.
 The SN2 is a belting amp.
 The SN3 loses nothing of the SN2 punch and also manages to present a wider soundstage so music seems more coherent and clearer, It is easier to follow more complex arrangements.
 It is easier to hear and track bass notes and occasionally I noticed a lower bass presence with the SN3 that the SN2 could not produce.
 The differences are not startlingly obvious but they are there to be heard.
 The SN3 is able to do subtly and punch.
 BUT . . . more than anything I just didn’t want to stop listening to music played through it - its infectious so I was listening to the groove rather than analysing the sound.

 So this all boils down to are you willing to pay what is a hefty bit more for the subtle but audible improvement in the way the SN3 presents music.
 You can now pick up a second hand SN2 for £1,500 - £1,800 making them an astonishing bargain.
 I feel I have a balanced system that lets me hear the differences - which I really appreciate - and the extra money is worth every penny in my opinion.

 Ultimately, you’re choosing between two really great amps and cannot go wrong.

 SN3 - glorious integrated which will become a Naim classic and which IMHO is good enough to eschew multiple box amps.
 ENJOY!

 As a former owner of SN2, and Owner of SN3, you consider them both on the warm side?
 Because I don’t have the option to hear the SN3 with mine other system and music I don’t know how to define the sound of the SN3, is it the same as the SN2 but less “fat”